-By placing less than only 1% of all units in Hayward Acres, the sites inventory does not further concentrate poverty or segregation in Unincorporated Alameda County.
-Also the majority of the additional units will be above moderate or moderate income category which could reduce the concentration of poverty in Hayward Acres.
+By placing only 1% of all units in Hayward Acres, the sites inventory does not further concentrate poverty or segregation in Unincorporated Alameda County.

 Castro Valley

 Castro Valley is divided into two sections for this analysis: Castro Valley (Main) consisting of 10 tracts and Castro Valley (Environmental Justice Priority Communities) consisting of 5 tracts.
 The second category, Castro Valley (Environmental Justice Priority Communities) are the census tracts in Castro Valley designated as priority communities in the Environmental Justice Element.